 How many of you take a drive through your neighborhood looking at Christmas lights?
 We do it every year.
 And each time, a sense of nostalgia sweeps over me.
 There is something warm and inviting about seeing Christmas tree lights twinkle through the open windows; or watching the flickering of candles in the dark.
 This is the season where people open their homes to others, inviting them in for cookies and hot chocolate, or for conversation by the fire.
 So today, I am doing just that… inviting you into my home.
 So grab your hot cocoa and have a look around.

-One of the challenges when you move is that the decor that worked in your old home may not find a spot in your new one.
+We moved not long ago, and one of the challenges when you move is that the décor that worked in your old home may not find a spot in your new one.
 On the other hand, there may be a few “blank spots” around the house where you need a little something more.
 Decorating for Christmas has been a bit more challenging this year because we are finding that some of our old items don’t work in the new space, and some of the open spaces need a little cozy-ing up.
 I, however, have learned not to buy things just for the sake of filling a space.
 I want the things I bring into my home to tell a story; whether it’s a vintage item like my grandfather’s school books (pictured above), or a new blanket I buy for its warm texture.

 My husband and I recently discovered the joy of online auctions, and for awhile our Saturdays were spent driving around to pick up all the items we had “won”.
 One such auction yielded two printer trays; and I love them!
 I used a thick piece of burlap to attach a wreath onto the tray with a wooden button.